-Arts Day on Parliament Hill is quickly approaching, and with that comes information and resources that you can use to meet with your own MP.
-Whether or not you’ll be joining us in Ottawa on November 2, feel free to download and use these documents.
-We hope that they’ll prove useful to you when you meet with your MP.
+Arts Day on the Hill is quickly approaching, and with that comes information and resources that you can use to prepare as a registered delegate or supporter from afar.
+Whether or not you’ll be joining us in Ottawa on October 2, feel free to download and use these documents to guide your arts advocacy for Arts Day.

 Orientation and Logistics